 - Managed Hosting, external developers, and administrators

 - Which administrators have access to your website?
-If you contract with certain bureaus (or freelancers) on your website, then you will have to set up processing agreements each of with them as well.
+In the case you contract with certain bureaus (or freelancers) to work on your website, then you will have to set up processing agreements with them as well.

 - Backups Locations

-Log in as an administrator on your website and answer the following questions to complete your inventory.
-Each plugin’s collected data should be located and then determine what data is being stored:
+Log in as an administrator on your website and answer the following questions to complete the list above.
+Locate the data is being collected by each plugin and determine whether this data is being stored or not:

 - Contact Forms (e.g. Gravity Forms, Contact Form 7, etc.)

 - What information do you require from your users?
-Where is the information being stored?
+And where is it being stored?

 - Usernet Plugins (e.g. Ultimate Member, BuddyPress, etc.)

 - What profile information is stored for each user?
-And what else can possibly be deduced about your users through membership?
-Think specifically about political activity, religious preference, financial status, or sexual orientation.
+And, what else can possibly be deduced about your users through membership?
+Think in terms of political activity, religious preference, financial status, or sexual orientation.

 - E-Commerce (e.g. WooCommerce)

 - E-commerce will contain basic personal data, such as names, addresses, and banking details.
-However, it can also reveal the kind of products people order.
+However, it also reveals the kind of products people order.
 Do you, for instance, sell magazines with a political affiliation?